JohGiz/NC-IoT-ScreenDevice/README.md

 1. Open AWS GUI
 1. Under AWS Core > Test subscribe to topic "esp/alive"
 1. Boot your ESP with the code uploaded
+1. See that you get a message that device connected

 ## Publish message to Thing
 1. Open AWS GUI
-1. Under AWS Core > Test publish to topic "NCOledESP/oled-display"
+1. Under "AWS Core > Test" publish to topic "NCOledESP/oled-display"
-1. Watch Serial monitor after message arrived.
+1. In Aurdino IDE open Serial monitor to monitor activity and errors
-1. Publish the following message to make it show on display
+1. Publish the following message to make it show text on display
 ```
 [
     {